RESL 1500 Winter 2026. Thompson Rivers University.

 In a Nutshell – Undergraduate Research Competition (February 2026)

 This is an annual event put on by TRU Research that challenges participants to present their research to a general audience in only 3 minutes and using only 1 slide.
-I presented my results from my NSERC USRA project using the slide above.
+I presented my results from my NSERC USRA project using the slide attached below.

 TRU Undergraduate Research Conference (April 2026)

-I am planning to present my NSERC USRA results on a poster at the TRU undergraduate research conference happening between April 7th – 10th 2026.
-I submitted the above abstract for conference registration.
+I presented my NSERC USRA results on a poster at the TRU undergraduate research conference on April 7th 2026.
+I submitted the abstract below for conference registration and will be presenting the poster linked in the following section.

 I’ve been at TRU for almost four years now and will complete my chemical biology degree in April of this year (2026).
 Recently I have had a good chance to reflect on all my experience and learning here, especially the research portion.
 I’ve had the opportunity to work on both molecular biology and microbiology research projects, which have significantly enriched my learning and supplemented my normal coursework.
 Over the course of my degree, my view of the research process has changed drastically, and I’ve developed many new skills that are necessary for conducting sound scientific research.